gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 A^i_\text{c} = J\left.^{i}_{\;j}\right.
 A^j.
 ```

-Note that relating the components of the vector $`A`$ expressed in the covariant basis is less straightforward as this involves the metric tensor, i.e.
+Note that relating the components of the vector $`\mathbf{A}`$ expressed in the covariant basis is less straightforward as this involves the metric tensor, i.e.

 ```math
 A^i_\text{c} = J\left.^{i}_{\;j}\right. g^{jk}A_k.